mattdesl/verlet-point/README.md

 #### `p.place(pos)`

 This is a utility to "place" the point in space without creating any forces.
 This sets `position` and `previous` to the given `pos`.
+Returns `this` for chaining.

 #### `p.addForce(force)`

 Adds a force to the point by subtracting `force` from `previous`.
+Returns `this` for chaining.

 #### `p.position`
 #### `p.previous`